Serengeti National Park.

-Serengeti, Tanzania’s first National Park, is known for its vastness and one of the world most unique display of predator verses pray, the theme which dominates the annual wildebeest migration.
-A Serengeti safari is an unforgettable experience if sometimes a little grusome.
+Serengeti National Park is known for its vastness and where one of the world most unique display of predator verses pray takes place – the annual wildebeest migration.
+A safari in Serengeti National Park is an unforgettable experience if sometimes a little grusome.

 The Serengeti itself covers an area of 14,763 square kilometers.
 It is also central to the more expansive Serengeti ecosystem, a buffer zone which serves to protect the annual wildebeest migration.
 This liberating sense of space holds upwards of 3 million large animals.